Professor Chris Carr

 In 1992 I joined UMIST, Department of Textiles, as a Lecturer and was subsequently promoted to Senior Lecturer in 1994.
 In 2004 I was awarded a Personal Chair in Textile Science and Technology, and was Deputy Head of School of Materials, responsible for Textiles & Paper until 2009.
 In 2013 I moved here to the School of Design, University of Leeds, as Professor of Textile Technology, with a key focus on Healthcare Textiles, and was Head of School of Design until September 2020.
-I have published widely with over 100 research publications and conference presentations and am member of several Editorial Boards for international research journals.
+I have published widely through research publications and conference presentations and am a member of several Editorial Boards for international research journals.

 I am a Liveryman in the Dyers Company and was awarded the Weavers Company Silver Medal for outstanding contribution to Textile Education and Research in 2008.
 In 2015 I was awarded the Society of Dyers and Colourists Gold Medal for outstanding contribution to Textile & Colour Education and am currently a Trustee on the Society of Dyers and Colourists Board.
 My main interests are in the modification of fibrous materials in order to improve performance and the complementary associated analysis of the material, in particular the surface chemistry.
-Research projects involving international companies and European institutes encompass coloration, dry and wet processing of textiles, laundering, healthcare textiles/materials, easy care finishing of cotton and wool, fibre degradation and protective mechanisms (historical materials), hair performance and surface chemistry, general wet chemical and biotechnological modification of textiles, filtration, recycling, technical textiles, paper technology and novel colouration effects.
+Research projects involving international companies and European institutes encompass coloration, dry and wet processing of textiles, laundering, healthcare textiles/materials, fibre degradation and protective mechanisms (historical materials), hair performance and analysis, sustainability & recycling, technical textiles and paper technology.

 - Textile science and technology